Abhi-lab2/YouTube-Clone/README.md

 _THIS IS THE MOVIE APP USING API AND SHOWS THE ALL THE MOVIES/ SHOWS WITH THE RATINGS AND THE SHORT DESCRIPTION OF THE MOVIE WHICH IS SEARCHED FOR. ._
 This is a Sole Project and was build in a day.

+_YouTube is a video sharing service where users can watch, like, share, comment and upload their own videos.Built using HTML,CSS,and Javascript._

 ---

 ## Tech Stack Used : -